Non-simple polyominoes of K\H{o}nig type and their canonical module: Krull dimension of closed path polyominoes

-\begin{proof} We recall from \cite{Cisto_Navarra_Hilbert_series} that, if $\cP$ does not contain any zig-zag walk, then $K[\cP]$ is a normal Cohen-Macaulay domain and the Krull dimension is given by $|V(\cP)|-\rank(\cP)$.
-We need to examine only the case when $\cP$ contains a zig-zag walk.
-Suppose that we are in this case.\\ Let $<^1$ be the total order on $V(\cP)$ defined as $u<^1 v$ if and only if, for $u = (i,j)$ and $v = (k,l)$, $i < k$, or $i = k$ and $j < l$.
-Let $Y\subset V(\cP)$ and consider $<^Y_{\mathrm{lex}}$ be the lexicographical order in $S_\cP$ induced by the following order on the variables of $S_\cP$:
+\begin{proof} Firstly, we assume that $\cP$ does not contain any zig-zag walk.
+We know that $I_{\cP}$ is a toric ideal from \cite[Theorem 6.2]{Cisto_Navarra_closed_path}, so $\Delta_{\cP}$ is pure from \cite[Theorem 9.6.1]{Villareal}.
+Moreover, from \cite[Theorem 5.5]{Cisto_Navarra_Hilbert_series}, the Krull dimension is given by $\vert V(\cP)\vert-\mathrm{rank}(\cP)$. \\ We need to examine only the case when $\cP$ contains a zig-zag walk.
+Suppose that we are in this case.
+Hence, in what follows, our aim is to define a suitable facet of $\Delta(\cP)$.
+We have that $\cP$ contains just the configurations defined in Definitions \ref{Definition: Gamma-path...} and \ref{Definition: Skew path...}, arranged as described in Remark \ref{Remark: for the arrangements of configurations}.

-From \cite[Theorem 4.9] {Cisto_Navarra_CM_closed_path}, we know that there exists a suitable set $Y\subset V(\cP)$ such that the set of generators of $I_{\cP}$ forms the reduced Gr\"obner basis of $I_\cP$ with respect to $<^Y_{\mathrm{lex}}$, defined in \cite[Algorithm 4.7, Definition 4.8]{Cisto_Navarra_CM_closed_path}.
-The square-free monomial ideal $J=\mathrm{in}_{<^Y_{\mathrm{lex}}}(I_{\cP})$ can be viewed as the Stanley-Reisner ideal of a simplicial complex $\Delta(J)$.
-In order to determine the dimension of $K[\cP]$, we compute the dimension of the simplicial complex $\Delta(J)$, which is the cardinality of a facet of $\Delta(J)$ minus 1.
-Hence, in what follows, our aim to define a suitable facet of $\Delta(J)$.\\ From \cite[Section 6]{Cisto_Navarra_closed_path}, it follows easily that $\cP$ contains just the configurations defined in Definitions \ref{Definition: Gamma-path...} and \ref{Definition: Skew path...}, arranged in a suitable way.
 Let $\cS_1$ be a $\Gamma$-path.
 Referring to Figure \ref{Figure:configurations of W-paths} (A), we label the cells of $\cP$ setting $D=A_1$, $C_1=A_2$ and so on.
 Let $k>1$ be the minimum integer such that $\cS_2$ is either a $W$-path or a $\tau$-path with middle cell $A_k$.
 The hooking vertices of $\cS_1$ and $\cS_2$ are on the same maximal horizontal edge interval $V$ of $\cP$ and, if there exist, the hooking vertices of the $LU$-skew or $LD$-skew paths between $\cS_1$ and $\cS_2$ belong to $V$.
 Moreover, by the minimality of $k$, there does not exist any $DU$-skew and $UD$-skew path between $\cS_1$ and $\cS_2$ belonging to $V$.
-We want to define a suitable set of vertices of $\cP$ in order to find a facet of $\Delta(J)$.
-We distinguish two cases, depending if $\cS_2$ is a $W$-path or a $\tau$-path.
-Moreover, we have $z_T,x_T\in Y$ and $y_T\notin Y$, with reference to Figure \ref{Figure: I case of I case, proof dimension}.\\ \textsl{Case I:} Assume that $\cS_2$ is a $W$-path.
+We want to define a suitable set of vertices of $\cP$ in order to find a facet of $\Delta(\cP)$.
+We distinguish two cases, depending on if $\cS_2$ is a $W$-path or a $\tau$-path.
+We may consider $z_T,x_T\in Y$ and $y_T\notin Y$, with reference to Figure \ref{Figure: I case of I case, proof dimension}.\\ \textsl{Case I:} Assume that $\cS_2$ is a $W$-path.

 \begin{enumerate} \item Suppose that there does not exist any $LU$-skew or $LD$-skew paths between $\cS_1$ and $\cS_2$.
 Let $\cB_1$ be the maximal horizontal block $[A_2,A_{k-1}]$.
 Denote the upper right corner of $A_{i}$ by $a_i^1$ for all $i=2,\dots,k-1$ and the upper left corner of $A_{2}$ by $a_{1}^1$.
 We set as in Figure \ref*{Figure: I case of I case, proof dimension}.